ws-garcia/VBA-CSV-interface/docs/api/methods/importfromcsvstring.md

 ## Behavior

-User can set `CommentLineIndicator` for such CSV files having a combination of empties lines, blanks lines or commented ones can be parsed only if the parser is working on `QuotationMode.Critical` mode.
+User can set `CommentLineIndicator` for those CSV files having a combination of empties lines, blanks lines or commented ones for parse the file ONLY when the parser is working on `QuotationMode.Critical` mode.
 In that mode, the cited lines are simply skipped, leaving no empty values between records separated by this kind of lines.
+In other words, if the CSV file holds a record and then some special lines (blank, empty or commented) and then another record, the second record will be saved contiguous to the first record ignoring the lines between both.

 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)